 Day One – Halifax’s History in a Day…or Two

 Being one of the oldest cities in Canada, Halifax has seen some things.
 From the harbour explosion that devastated the city to a pier that one in five Canadians can trace their roots to, there is much to see in historic Halifax.
-Thankfully, Halifax is incredibly walkable and many of its historical highlights can be ticked off in a day or two.
+Thankfully, Halifax is incredibly walkable and you can cover many of its historical highlights in a day or two.